 ‘I never meant that much to him.
 He wouldn’t waste his time on me.’

-‘But you’ve made him a laughing stock in front of everyone he knows.
+‘But you’ve made him a laughing stock.
 Will he forgive that?’

 Moira’s breath caught.
-The high-class circles they’d moved in were venomous, and her husband wouldn’t take kindly to being made a fool in front of them.
+The high-class circles they’d moved in were venomous, and her husband wouldn’t appreciate being made a fool in front of them.
 What if he tried to make her suffer for that?
 The fact that she’d loved him with all her heart wouldn’t save her.

-She glanced at the hole the rat had disappeared through.
+She glanced at the hole the rat had disappeared into.
 Gone.
 Leaving her alone once more.

-Maybe it was a blessing Alessandro had found her in time.
+Maybe it was a blessing Alessandro had found her.

 She glanced around.
 The Paris train station heaved with bodies and noise on a Friday evening.
-The jingle of Christmas carols over the speakers mingled with the chatter of people rushing home from work.
-Tomorrow was Christmas Eve and excitement hung thick in the air like fog.
+The jingle of Christmas carols over the speakers mingled with the chatter of people as they rushed home from work.
+Tomorrow was Christmas Eve, and excitement hung thick in the air like fog.

 She had to see this through.